Data Analytics Is Making Commercial Real Estate More Transparent

 Big data transforming real estate

-McKinsey & Company researchers have found that non-traditional data sources are becoming increasingly relevant along with demographic and crime information.
-They found that traditional data sources are important, but currently nearly 60 percent of predictive power may come from non-traditional data sources.
+McKinsey & Company researchers have found that non-traditional data sources are becoming increasingly relevant alongside demographic and crime information.
+They found traditional data sources are important, but nearly 60 percent of predictive power may come from non-traditional data sources.

 The Internet of Things (IoT) is also impacting CRE.
-Smart devices are yielding powerful data that you can use to cut electricity and maintenance costs as well as boost property values.
+Smart devices yield powerful data that you can use to cut electricity and maintenance costs and boost property values.

 Hurdles for adoption

-Successful data-driven approaches can yield powerful insights to running any business, including ones in the CRE arena.
+Successful data-driven approaches can yield powerful insights into running any business, including ones in the CRE arena.
 So what is holding you back from capitalizing on available data?

-There are several reasons why real estate professionals, investors and contractors have resisted becoming more data driven.
-A key reason often cited is lack of industry standards and processes defining data descriptions, gathering and interpretation.
-Without some standards, data can be manipulated and lose credibility.
+There are several reasons why real estate professionals, investors and contractors have resisted becoming more data-driven.
+A key reason often cited is the lack of industry standards and processes defining data descriptions, gathering and interpretation.
+Without some standards, data can be misconstrued and lose its value.

 For many firms, a bigger issue is limited analytical capabilities.
 You need talent and tools to source and leverage data.
 Building (or purchasing) advanced analytics capabilities is no straightforward task.
 Collecting enough data to build accurate algorithms takes time.
 Scrubbing data can be costly in time and dollars, and there is fierce competition for analysts in all industries.
 Despite the rise of more consulting firms and applications, CRE firms need to be able to translate increasing amounts of data into actionable insights.